 Alexandra Nagy

-2. Tell a Story
+2. Tell a story

 Alexandra Nagy

-3. Transparent Objectives
+3. Transparent goal setting

-4. Sustained Motivation
+4. Sustained motivation

-Question 3: How can gamification be implemented with blink.it?
+Question 3: How can gamification be implemented with blink. it?

-Participant Feedback from the CX Challenge
+Participant feedback from the CX Challenge

 Alexandra Nagy

-1. Different Media
+1. Different media

-2. Intuitive and Easy Operation
+2. Intuitive and easy-to-use

 Alexandra Nagy

-3. Reflection at the End of the Blink
+3. Reflection at the end of the blink

 Alexandra Nagy